YT37/Machine-DeepLearning-Projects/CancerClassifier/README.md

-# AdultClassifier
+# CancerClassifier
-This project Classifies if a prson is an Adult based on their Features using KNearestNeighbour Algorithm.
+This project Classifies if a person has Cancer based on their Features using SupportVectorClassifier Algorithm.

 # Requirements
  - Python 3.6 or up